humdrum-tools/humdrum-documentation/guide/ch15/index.md

 -------------------------------------

-Let\'s pause and consider some of the ways we might use the <span class="tool">ditto</span>
+Let's pause and consider some of the ways we might use the <span class="tool">ditto</span>
 and <span class="tool">hint</span> commands.
-First, let\'s determine if some input contains a particular interval.
-Are there any augmented sixth intervals in Bach\'s two-part inventions?
+First, let's determine if some input contains a particular interval.
+Are there any augmented sixth intervals in Bach's two-part inventions?
 The following commands look for explicit and passing sixths respectively.
 Notice the use of the <span class="option">c</span> option so octave equivalents will also be identified: